 Completeness of surgical resection is an important prognostic factor, as shown in the following circumstances:[7,8,14]

 Mediastinal GCTs account for 15% to 20% of malignant extragonadal extracranial GCTs in children.
 The histology of mediastinal GCT is dependent on age, with teratomas predominating among infants and yolk sac tumor histology predominating among children aged 1 to 4 years.

 Prepubertal children with mediastinal malignant teratomas are treated with tumor resection, which is curative in almost all patients.
-Children with stage I to stage III nonmetastatic mediastinal GCTs who receive cisplatin-based chemotherapy have 5-year EFS and OS rates of 90%; however, stage IV mediastinal tumors have an EFS closer to 80%.[4,5,6]; [Level of evidence: 3iiA]
+Children with stage I to stage III nonmetastatic mediastinal GCTs who receive cisplatin-based chemotherapy have 5-year EFS and OS rates of 90%; however, patients with stage IV mediastinal tumors have EFS rates closer to 80%.[4,5,6]; [Level of evidence: 3iiA]

 Head and neck site